marnonalee/TodoList-App/README.md

-Todo List App
+# Todo List App
-A simple and modern Todo List app built with React, featuring a light purple gradient aesthetic.
+A simple and modern Todo List app built with React.
 It allows users to add, mark, and delete tasks.

 Features